 Do you just have a cool logo?
 Or branding that really works?

-If a logo remains legible, recognizable and clear in different situations, it shows that the branding is well thought out – based on a system and not just on personal taste.
+If a logo remains legible, recognizable and stable in different situations, this shows: Branding is based on a system – not on personal taste.

 1. a logo must be more than just appealing

 “Beautiful” is not a benchmark for good branding.
-A logo should express who you are, not just what you like.
-It is the visual anchor of your brand – the sign that people associate with you before they read your name.
-And that’s why it should summarize what your company stands for – visually, concisely and recognizably.
+A logo should express who you are – not just what you like.
+It is the visual anchor of your brand, the sign that people associate with you before they read your name.

-Why is that the case?
-Studies show: Logos that relate to the offer or brand idea are perceived as more credible and create trust (Luffarelli, Mukesh & Mahmood, Journal of Marketing Research, 2019).
+Studies show: Logos that relate to the offer or the brand idea are perceived as more credible and create trust (Luffarelli, Mukesh & Mahmood, Journal of Marketing Research, 2019).

 2. a good logo works everywhere

-A logo does not live on a white surface, but in everyday life.
-People encounter it on their smartphones, on packaging, banners, vehicles and business cards.
+A logo does not live on a white surface, but in everyday life: on smartphones, packaging, banners, vehicles and business cards.

-That is why it must be designed so flexibly that it can be used and recognized in any environment.
+It must therefore be designed flexibly so that it remains legible and recognizable in any environment.

 3. the work of branding experts is evident in everyday life

-The true quality of a logo is not shown in the design presentation, but in its use.
-If a logo remains clear even when the space, color or medium changes, this speaks for design expertise and strategic thinking.
-This is how a logo creates trust – and trust is an important factor for many people when making purchasing decisions.
+The true quality of a logo is not in its presentation, but in its use.
+If a sign remains clear even though the space, color or medium changes, this speaks for design expertise and strategic thinking.

-Of course, style also plays a role.
-It gives the logo character and recognizability.
+Style plays a role – it gives character and recognizability.
 But style without function remains a facade.
 Good branding combines both: style and functionality.

 A logo is more than just a pretty sign.
-It is the face of your brand – the thing that people recognize you by before they read your name.
-If it works in its intended areas of application, remains legible and creates recognition, it fulfills its purpose.
-Everything else is decoration.
+It is the face of your brand.
+If it works in all

 And now?

-If you are dissatisfied with your logo in the areas of application required today and are reaching its limits, we will be happy to take a look at it together.
-An honest look from the outside quickly shows whether your design works – or whether you need to take action.
+If you are dissatisfied with your logo in today’s areas of application or have reached the limits of , we will take a look at it together.
+An honest look from the outside quickly shows whether your design is really working – or whether you need to take action.